arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Setting up project Parameters

-Created a `yml` file in the projects folder and specified the path to train set, val set and the annotations.
+Created a `yml` file named `project_cards.yml` in the projects folder.
+The path to train set, val set and the annotations as well as the objects list is specified in this yml file.

 ## EfficientDet D2